buildo/react-components/src/Menu/README.md

 ### Menu vs Dropdown

-The interaction presented by Menu is similar in some ways to the one the Dropdown component offers, but the two components have two fundamentally different use cases: a Dropdown is used, typically in a form, to present a list of options the user can select from.
+The interaction presented by Menu is similar in some ways to the one the Dropdown component offers, but the two have fundamentally different use cases: a Dropdown is used, typically in a form, to present a list of options the user can select from.
 It also shows the currently selected option, if any.
 A Menu instead, presents a list of options which actions are more generic: they could be links to different views in the app, actions like "logout", etc. Also, a Menu doesn't have the concept of current selection.

 # Variants